Dialectical Behavior Therapy for

 overview-figure

-DBT for couples adapts the skills of Dialectical Behavior Therapy to romantic partnerships.
+DBT for Couples adapts the skills of Dialectical Behavior Therapy to romantic partnerships.
 It provides structure and tools for managing conflict, reducing reactivity, and building healthier ways of relating.

 Couples learn to:

-Build balance, communication, and emotional connection in recovery
+Builds balance, communication, and emotional connection in recovery

 Supports trauma survivors